EnactProtocol/encat-spec-and-tools/README.md

 Capabilities can be validated against the Enact JSON Schema to ensure they conform to the protocol specification.

+> "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."
+>
+> — *Antoine de Saint-Exupéry*

 ## License

 This project is licensed under the [MIT License](LICENSE).